Audi A4 Avant estate - MPG, running costs & CO2

 Audi A4 Avant MPG & CO2

 Every Audi A4 Avant gets mild-hybrid electrical assistance.
-This system uses a compact 12-volt mild-hybrid system and a belt-driven alternator to recoup energy and store it in a small lithium-ion battery, assisting the engine under acceleration and enabling smooth stop-start in traffic.
+This system uses a compact 12-volt electrical system and a belt-driven starter-generator to recoup energy and store it in a small lithium-ion battery when the car is slowing, as well as giving a modest boost in torque when accelerating and enabling smoother stopping and starting of the enginet in traffic.

 Every diesel version of the A4 Avant uses a turbocharged 2.0-litre engine.
-Both the 30 TDI (134bhp) and 35 TDI (161bhp) are likely to appeal to economy conscious drivers.
-Regardless of which version you pick, both are capable of identical efficiency numbers, with fuel economy ranging from 51.4mpg to 57.6mpg and CO2 emissions of 127-145g/km, depending on exact specification.
+Both the 30 TDI (134bhp) and 35 TDI (161bhp) are likely to appeal to economy-conscious drivers.
+Regardless of which version you pick, both are capable of identical efficiency numbers, with fuel economy ranging from 51.4mpg to 57.6mpg and relatively low CO2 emissions, depending on exact specification.

 The 40 TDI is fitted with quattro four-wheel drive as standard and produces 201bhp.
-The extra weight and driven wheels affect efficiency, with claimed economy falling to 47.9-49.6mpg and emissions increasing to 150-155g/km.
+The extra weight and driven wheels affect efficiency, with claimed economy falling to 50mpg and emissions increasing to 143g/km.

-Petrol engines have become more popular in the wake of negative press around diesel engines, and Audi offers the A4 Avant with three petrol options.
-The entry-level petrol is now a 2.0-litre, badged 35 TFSI, and is capable of 39.2-44.8mpg and CO2 emission of 143-163g/km.
+Petrol engines have become more popular in the wake of negative press around diesel engines, and Audi offers the A4 Avant with two petrol options.
+The entry-level petrol is now a 2.0-litre, badged 35 TFSI, and is capable of 39.2-44.8mpg and CO2 emissions of 143-163g/km.

 The more powerful petrol choices are both 2.0-litre turbocharged four-cylinder engines, with the mid-range 201bhp 40 TFSI capable of up to 43.5mpg and emissions from 148g/km.
-Opt for the range-topping 261bhp 45 TFSI and quattro four-wheel drive is standard.
-This compromises efficiency compared with front-wheel drive models, with fuel economy of up to 34.4mpg and CO2 emissions of 187g/km.
+When it was on sale, the range-topping 261bhp 45 TFSI got quattro four-wheel drive as standard.
+This set-up compromised efficiency compared with front-wheel drive models, with fuel economy of up to 34.4mpg and CO2 emissions of 187g/km.

 The A4 requires two different types of alternating services: major and interim, and prices vary depending on engine size.
 For the 2.0-litre engines and smaller, a major service costs from around £300 while the interim service starts at £150.
 These prices rise to around £400 and £200 for larger engines.
 The interim service changes the oil and oil filter, while the major service includes an air filter change, too.
 Both services also include a full health check.